allo-protocol/allo-v2/contracts/strategies/allocation/alt-registry/README.md

 - `poolOpen`
 - `alternateRegistry`

-#### `applytoPool()`
+#### `registerRecipients()`

-Potential recipients can apply to the pool via `applyToPool`.
-When the application is submitted, the strategy uses the following decision tree to determine eligibility:
+Potential recipients can register to the pool via `registerRecipients`.
+When the registration is submitted, the strategy uses the following decision tree to determine eligibility:

 - Is `poolOpen` true?
     - If yes, proceed